 - Use a funnel to fill your bottle 3/4 full with alcohol or glycerin.

-- Add 3-5 vanilla beans, halved, to every cup of vodka, bourbon, rum or glycerin.
+- Add 3-5 vanilla beans, halved, to every cup of alcohol or glycerin.

-- Top the bottle off with more alcohol or glycerine until the beans are submerged completely.
+- Top the bottle off with more alcohol or glycerin until the beans are submerged completely.

 - Close the bottle tightly and allow the vanilla to sit in a cool dark place for at least 3-6 months (the longer the better).